khair01/AlgoArchive/README.md

-Welcome to my LeetCode Solutions Repository!
+# GFG and LeetCode Solutions

-This repository contains my solutions to various LeetCode problems implemented in C++.
-LeetCode is a platform where you can practice coding problems, prepare for technical interviews, and improve your coding skills.
+Welcome to **AlgoArchive**, a comprehensive repository where I share my solutions to various coding challenges from [GeeksforGeeks](https://www.geeksforgeeks.org/) and [LeetCode](https://leetcode.com/).
+This repository aims to help others prepare for technical interviews and improve their problem-solving skills by providing detailed solutions.

-In this repository, you'll find organized folders for different problem categories such as arrays, strings, linked lists, trees, graphs, dynamic programming, and more.
-Each problem solution includes a detailed explanation of the approach and the code implementation in C++.

-Feel free to explore the solutions, suggest improvements, or ask questions about any of the problems.
-If you find these solutions helpful, don't forget to give this repository a star!

-Happy Coding! 🚀
+## How to Use This Repository

+- **Browse**: Navigate through the folders to find solutions categorized by the platform and difficulty level.
+- **Search**: Use the repository search to find specific problems by title or identifier.

+## Disclaimer

+The solutions provided in this repository are based on my personal approach to solving these problems and may not always reflect the most optimal solutions.
+I encourage you to use these solutions responsibly and always aim to understand the underlying concepts.

+## Contact

+If you have any suggestions or questions, feel free to contact me at khairs4200@gmail.com

+Thank you for visiting **AlgoArchive**!